mozzherina/cherimoya/README.md

 Project features:
 1. Importing, resampling, and viewing data.
 As a sources .csv files are used.
-2*.
-Backtesting strategies in a vector mode.
+2. Writing strategies, and backtesting them in a vector mode.
 3*.
-Calculating basic properties of strategy.
+Applying strategies, calculating basic metrics (Portfolio).
 4*.
 Optimizing strategy over paramaters.
 5*.
 Modeling portfolio in an event-driven mode.
 6*.
 Fitting strategy to a ticker using meta-strategy approach.

 ToDo List:
+1. Add Finance libraries for calculating metrics, and so on.
-1. Use online sources of data (e.g. Alpha Vantage)
+2. Use online sources of data (e.g. Alpha Vantage)
-2. Apply ML to improve strategy.
+3. Apply ML to improve strategy.